 - Legislative Appointment (no selection commission) – in use by 2 states.

 There are two different permutations of the election method of selecting state judges.
 These are Partisan and Nonpartisan elections.
 Partisan elections have the candidates’ party affiliation listed on the ballot.
 A non-partisan election is one where the candidates are listed on the ballot with no label designating any party affiliation.
 Six states use partisan elections and 15 states currently employ the non-partisan election process.

 The debate continues to rage over which method most limits the role of politics in the selection of state judges, with many states currently involved in trying to redefine their systems.
 For example, if Missouri faces an initiative on their ballot in November; the state’s historical merit selection method would be discarded and replaced by direct judicial elections.

 Advocates of appointment claim it minimizes political considerations in the selection of judges, improves the quality of the judiciary and ensures judicial independence in deciding cases.
 In particular, the use of a judicial nominating commission composed primarily of lawyers and distinguished members of the community is seen as bringing a degree of expertise to the process of picking judges.

 Opponents of the so called merit plan say the selection is swayed by political insiders and the plan has handed influence over the judiciary to lawyers (mostly liberal leaning trial lawyers, they contend) and bar associations.

-According to Jeffrey Neary, a district judge in Iowa, he barely survived a campaign aimed at removing him for granting a divorce to a same-sex couple.
+According to district judge, Jeffrey Neary, he barely survived a campaign aimed at removing him from office for granting a divorce to a same-sex couple.
 He said the experience made him more cautious about how he approached controversial cases.
-He is up for retention this year.
 “I don’t want judicial positions to be political positions,” he said.
 “If that happens I don’t want to be a judge.”

-Whatever the outcome, we can be sure the judicial selection process will be one of increasing controversy in the foreseeable future.
+Whatever the outcome, we can be sure the judicial selection process be a continuing controversy for the foreseeable future.